Denver Traffic Attorneys

 A conviction for any of these offenses is classified as a Class 2 Traffic Misdemeanor.
 A conviction for any of these offenses will result in a suspension of your license as each offense carries 12 points and you also face jail of up to 90 days for each offense plus fines and a potential restitution and liability judgment.
 Trying to represent yourself in a case like this is playing Russian roulette with your license and freedom.
 If you are facing similar charges, don’t make another mistake by not hiring an experienced criminal traffic attorney in Denver, contact us today.

 If you’re dealing with a serious traffic offense charge in Colorado, seek advice from the knowledgeable attorneys of The Orr Law Firm in Denver.
-We offer free initial consultations, so call us today at (303) 747-4247 or contact us online to get started.
+We offer free initial consultations, so call our Denver traffic attorneys today at (303) 747-4247 or contact us online to get started.